nicolasdao/userin/README.md

 Grant access to the Facebook user's email.

+#### `user_posts`

+> WARNING: To use this scope, your app must have been reviewed by Facebook.
+To know more about App reviews, please refer to Facebook official instructions at https://developers.facebook.com/docs/app-review.

+Grants access to user's posts.
+Without that this scope, requesting posts returns an empty array.

 #### `pages_manage_posts`

+> WARNING: This scope is only useful to interact with Facebook pages, as opposed to a user's feed.
+For user's feed access control, please refer to scopes starting with `user_...`.

-Allows to create and manage posts on Facebook pages (your Facebook user will be prompted to select which page your app is allowed to interact with).
+Allows to create and manage page posts on Facebook pages (your Facebook user will be prompted to select which page your app is allowed to interact with).
 This scope does not allow your app to read posts, which is why it usually works in pair with the [`pages_read_engagement`](#pages_read_engagement).

 ### `pages_read_engagement`

+> WARNING: This scope is only useful to interact with Facebook pages, as opposed to a user's feed.
+For user's feed access control, please refer to scopes starting with `user_...`.

-Allows to read posts, including the associated user generated data for each post, on Facebook pages (your Facebook user will be prompted to select which page your app is allowed to interact with).
+Allows to read page posts, including the associated user generated data for each post, on Facebook pages (your Facebook user will be prompted to select which page your app is allowed to interact with).
 This scope does not allow your app to manage posts, which is why it usually works in pair with the [`pages_manage_posts`](#pages_manage_posts).

 # This Is What We re Up To
 We are Neap, an Australian Technology consultancy powering the startup ecosystem in Sydney.
 We simply love building Tech and also meeting new people, so don't hesitate to connect with us at [https://neap.co](https://neap.co).